oohmygaud/waste_not/README.md

 # Waste Not

 ## About
+The purpose of this app is to prevent food waste by managing the products in your pantry and scheduling when and how to eat food items based on expiration dates you enter and recipes from Epicurios.com.

 A [Django](https://www.djangoproject.com/) project boilerplate/template with lots of state of the art libraries and tools like:
 - [React](https://facebook.github.io/react/), for building interactive UIs
 - [django-js-reverse](https://github.com/ierror/django-js-reverse), for generating URLs on JS